UT1/Micro-Codes/README.md

 	Check the basic specs of your PC:Graphics,Processor,Operating System,RAM(My_Computer_Specs.py)

+5.ScreenSnipper

+	Take the Screenshot after a 10 seconds gap,compatible with any python platform.(ScreenSnipper.py)

-5.Have a look at some Pandas Microcodes!!!
+6.Have a look at some Pandas Microcodes!!!

 	Pandas_Microcodes.md

-6.Read all the sheets in seperate dataframes at once fromone single excel file.
+7.Read all the sheets in seperate dataframes at once fromone single excel file.

-7.Visualize missing data
+8.Visualize missing data

-	Short codes to visualize the missing values in the data .. during Data cleaning process of Machine learning model building (Visualize_missing_Value.py)
+	Short codes to visualize the missing values in the data .. during Data cleaning process of Machine learning model building(Visualize_missing_Value.py)

-Ideas
-:
+Upcoming:
 Youtube Downloader
 Character to tone convertor